 Dinner At Osteria Vecchio Vicolo: Pasta Perfection

-End your day at this cozy osteria serving some of the most incredible pasta in Italy, with perfect al dente texture and rich, authentic flavors.
+End your day at this cozy osteria serving some of the most incredible pasta in Italy, with perfect al dente texture and amazing flavors.
+It didn’t hurt that the attractive waiter hit on us too!
+Ha!

 Watch The Sunset: The Perfect Florence Finale